APFL & Partners has two well-established offices in Vietnam:

 Vietnam has negotiated two agreements with the European Union: The EVFTA and the EU-Vietnam Investment Protection Agreement (EVIPA).
 Negotiations began in June 2012 and, fourteen rounds later, the final text was concluded in December 2015.
 The EVFTA is the most comprehensive free trade deal ever concluded between the European Union and a developing nation, and it is just the second such agreement between Europe and an ASEAN member state, after Singapore.

 The European Parliament ratified the EVFTA on 12 February 2020, opening the door to the elimination of 99% of tariffs between Vietnam and the EU over the course of the decade-long implementation period.
-The moment it entered into force, Vietnam removed tariffs on 65% of the value of goods imported from Europe, with the remaining lines set to be phased out over the following decade.
+The moment it entered into force (on 1 August 2020), Vietnam removed tariffs on 65% of the value of goods imported from Europe, with the remaining lines set to be phased out over the following decade.
 On the other hand, the EU eliminated tariffs on 71% of imports from Vietnam the moment the EVFTA entered into force, rising to 99% over the implementation period.

 Meanwhile, customs duties will also be slashed, and Vietnam has offered greater access to EU service providers than the WTO baseline.
 Over and above the commitments on trade and investment, the EVFTA includes important provisions on labour standards and sustainable development.
 This should ensure that increased trade does not come at the cost of environmental protection.
 The agreement also requires the government to further align its labour laws with international standards, including ratification of the outstanding core ILO standards.